Why do SACREs exist?

 How to get onto your local SACRE

-Humanists interested in Religious Education and prepared to work within the system to make it more impartial, fair and balanced, and relevant to the non-religious pupils in local schools, are invited to contact BHA to find out where there are vacancies for humanist representatives.
+Humanists interested in Religious Education and prepared to work within the system to make it more impartial, fair and balanced, and relevant to the non-religious pupils in local schools, are invited to contact Humanists UK to find out where there are vacancies for humanist representatives.
 You need to be able to spare something like three evenings a year to attend meetings, and be willing to work co-operatively and diplomatically with members of religious faith groups.
 It helps if you have some recent experience of or involvement in schools – as a parent, teacher or governor – and contact with a local humanist group.
 There may be a slow application procedure, with no guarantee of success.

 Individuals and humanist groups that have applied in the past and been rejected, might like to try again, or to go along to SACRE meetings as observers, as is their right.
 Observers have sometimes found themselves joining in discussions, and even eventually being co-opted onto the SACRE.
 SACRE meetings should be notified on your council website and in the local press and libraries.